-What creek fun you can have at Edwards Allison Park
+Creek play at Edwards Allison Park

 Dangers at the Creek

-There used to be another road that seemed to run directly across Cedar Creek.
-You can actually see a cut up road and the old remnants of an uprooted tree with a massive tree root.
-My kids thought this was simply amazing but it does make for some obvious point of possible danger.
+There used to be another road that ran directly across this section of Cedar Creek.
+You can see a cut-up road and the old remnants of an uprooted tree with a massive tree root.
+My kids thought this was amazing, but it makes for some obvious point of possible danger.

 Some steep embankments provide access to certain creek parts, and we recommend supervising your kids as they head down to the creek area.
 Once there, though, there are plenty of flat areas to sit and enjoy the space.